 INDEX and MATCH together

-Now that we've covered the basics of INDEX and MATCH, how can we combine the two functions in a single formula?
+Now that we've covered the basics of INDEX and MATCH, how do we combine the two functions in a single formula?
 Consider the data below, a table showing a list of salespeople and monthly sales numbers for three months: January, February, and March.

-To summarize: INDEX wants numeric positions.
-MATCH finds those positions.
+- MATCH finds those positions.